upf-gti/SignON-realizer/docs/InstructionsBML.md

 ## Directed Motion
 Moves the arm (wrist) in a linear direction.

-``distance`` and ``curveSteepness`` attributes are concurrent and not exclusive.
+``distance`` and ``curveSize`` attributes are concurrent and not exclusive.
 Meaning one attribute can be 0 while the other different from 0.

 The motion is stopped if an arm location is executed afterwards.
 ``` javascript